 - Learn from the experience.
 A post-mortem review might be challenging — especially when you feel you are not at fault.
 However, reviewing the entire story to identify where things may have gone off the rails (and to revise future strategy) is warranted.
 Subtle cues can provoke someone who is already difficult to work with.
 Protect yourself going forward.

-- Exit the battlefield.
+- Face reality & exit the battlefield.
 If you feel your reputation may be at stake, attempt to exit the dynamic entirely.
 Request another colleague to cover the client or complete unfinished project work.
 Sometimes, more exposure only breeds more trouble.

 - Give things time.
 The surprise of the initial shock will fade.
 However, how you process the experience will matter longer-term.
 You will change as a contributor — but hopefully you will also emerge wiser, stronger and better prepared.